johnwcowan/r7rs-work/ContextsCowan.md

 ## Abstract

-A context is a container for zero or more ordinary Scheme objects such that the objects can be manipulated within the container without removing them from it.
+A context is an actual or virtual container for zero or more ordinary Scheme objects such that the objects can be manipulated within the container without removing them from it.
 There are many data types in Scheme that can serve as contexts, most obviously lists and vectors.
-A Maybe (SRFI ???) is also a container holding zero or one values, and an Either (from the same SRFI) is also treated as a container which holds a value if it is a Right but no value if it is a Left.
+A Maybe (SRFI ???) is also a context holding zero or one values, and an Either (from the same SRFI) is also treated as a context which holds a value if it is a Right but no value if it is a Left.

 This SRFI provides procedures which operate on containers generically.
 This is a different kind of polymorphism from that provided by object-oriented